quantumflo/react-scaffold/README.md

  Dedicated page for each restaurant displaying its menu.
 - Search Restaurants:
   Search functionality to easily find specific restaurants.
 - Online Status:
  Display the online status of the user, indicating whether they are currently connected to the internet.
 - Filters:
  filters for sorting restaurants, such as "top-rated" and "clear."
+- Scaffold: Created React scaffold using Parcel build tool.
+Not created from create-react-app

 ## Future Updates
 - Lazy Loading of Restaurants: